skyhitblog/skyhitblog.github.io/index.md

 # I'm a dreamer.

 Yep, I love dreaming.
 I do that a lot.
 I'm a day dreamer actually. &#x1f603;
- As much as that, I love working on new ideas and trying out new things too.
+ As much as that, I love working on new ideas and trying out new things.

 I've experience as a Web Master, Content Writer and Digital Marketer (SEO, SMO) and have worked with several companies like [Bitdefender](http://bitdefender.co.uk/), [Amasty](http://amasty.com/) and [Imonomy](http://imonomy.com/).